An Islington woman and self-confessed ‘shopaholic’ is actually just incredibly rich.

 self-absorbed and narcissistic, but also wonderful.

-When she's not neglecting her collection of succulent plants, Emma improvises with the Cambridge Impronauts, and is the co-founder of Stockings, an inclusive, all-female comedy troupe.
+When she's not neglecting her collection of succulent plants, Laurie improvises with the Cambridge Impronauts, and is the co-founder of Stockings, an inclusive, all-female comedy troupe.